HalukSumen/AlberghiClassification/README.md

 * __ExtraTree Classifier Score:__ 0.8632439800090868
 * __Bagging Classifier Score:__ 0.8514311676510677

 According the scores,Random Forest Classifier gives best result with __0.872785__.
 Also Gradient Boosting is gives very close to Random Forest Classifier with __0.871422__, and finally AdaBoost is give the worst performance with __0.548387__.
+In the end Random Forest Classifier gives the best result but maybe tuning with XGB increase its score.